IvanVnucec/RTOS_Cortex-M3/README.md

 # Cortex-M3 RTOS
+- preemptive,
+- priority-based,
- - Cortex-M3 RTOS, preemptive, priority-based, statically linked
+- statically linked.

 ## Description
+Cortex-M3 RTOS project with preemtive and priority-based scheduler, delay functions, mutexes and many more functionalities.
+RTOS project files are located under `src/rtos` folder.

+Implemented:
+- preempting and priority-based scheduler,
+- delay functions,
+- mutexes.

+To do:
+- semaphores,
+- queues,
+- messages,
+- etc.

 ## Building from source
-The easiest way to building the project and running it is with VS Code as an IDE, GNU Make as a builder, arm-none-eabi toolchain for the GCC and the GDB, ST-Link as debugging probe, and OpenOCD as a program flasher.
 The RTOS is developed on a so-called "Bluepill" board with an STM32F103C8T6 microcontroller.
 Also, this is being developed on Windows OS.
 If you have some other microcontroller, you will need to change a few things (I will explain what you need to change if you have a different setup).

+The project is using:
+- VS Code as an IDE,
+- GNU Make as a builder,
+- arm-none-eabi toolchain for the GCC and the GDB,
+- ST-Link as debugging probe,
+- and OpenOCD as a program flasher.

 First and foremost, we consider that the user already installed the following programs:
 1. VS Code